 What should I pack?

 Clothing: Planning on what to wear depends on your destination, the season, and what you plan on doing.
 Additionally, some hotels and resorts have dress codes for restaurants or public areas.
-Along with their bathing suit for the beach and comfortable clothing for walking around hotel property in, you definitely don't want to forget to bring sunglasses and a hat — the Caribbean sun is much more intense the closer you get to the equator.
+Along with a bathing suit for the beach and comfortable clothing for walking around hotel property in, you definitely don't want to forget to bring sunglasses and a hat — the Caribbean sun is much more intense the closer you get to the equator.
 Most people bring at least one dressier outfit or evening gown for elegant dining and nightlife.
-If you are traveling during the winter, you may want to bring a light sweater, or shawl because it can sometimes get somewhat cool at night.
+If you are traveling during the winter, you may want to bring a light sweater or shawl because it can sometimes get cool at night.
 For your convenience, each of our destination's Travel Tips pages states its climate information.

-As far as shoes go, sandals/flip-flops are ideal for the beach and around hotel property, but if you plan on doing a lot of shopping, walking or active tours and excursions, make sure to bring comfortable, closed-toe shoes [these are a requirement for many outdoor excursions] along with clothes that can get very dirty and/or muddy.
+As far as shoes go, sandals/flip-flops are ideal for the beach and around hotel property, but if you plan on doing a lot of shopping, excersizing, or active tours and excursions, make sure to bring comfortable, closed-toe shoes [these are a requirement for many outdoor excursions] along with clothes that can get dirty and/or muddy.
 Also, tours and excursions that involve water activities often require water shoes.
 Many people also bring dress shoes and heels for their eveningwear outfits.

 Toiletries & Medicines: Other than your standard "of-course-I'm-bringing-that" items such as shampoo and conditioner, shaving cream and razor, a comb and/or brush, hairspray and/or gel, and a toothbrush and toothpaste, you'll want to remember to bring insect repellent, bio-degradable sunscreen [another requirement for water excursions], lip balm with a good SPF rating, dental floss, baby powder, skin moisturizer, hair bands/scrunchies/bobby pins, safety pins, rubber bands, tissues, a small washcloth or hand towel, an eyeglasses repair kit and a small sewing repair kit.